Creating a National Park

 Much of the early development of facilities and restoration of early settlers' buildings was done by the Civilian Conservation Corps (CCC), an agency created during the Depression to provide work and wages for unemployed young men.
 The CCC worked from 1933 to 1942 when World War II finally shut the program down.
 Many of the trails, campgrounds, and the beautiful stone bridges and buildings are examples of their work.

 The park was formally dedicated by President Franklin Roosevelt in September, 1940.
-He spoke from the Rockefeller Monument at Newfound Gap astride the Tennessee - North Carolina state line.
+He spoke from the Rockefeller Memorial at Newfound Gap astride the Tennessee - North Carolina state line.
 That ceremony dedicated a sanctuary that is not a local park, a county park, or even a state park, but a national park for all the people of the country and the rest of the world to enjoy.